 Networking - Xircom Pocket Ethernet 3 (PE3) 10Mbps

 I initially tried to use the onboard Realtek RTL8168 Gigabit chip.
-However I could not get the NDIS2 drivers working with the DOS MTCP utility.
+Realtek provides a DOS-compatible NDIS2 driver on their website.
+The NDIS2 driver could detect the network chip but I could not get them working with the DOS MTCP utility.

 As my backup plan, I resorted to using a parallel-port-based Xircom PE3 10 Mbps adapter.
 Thanks to the motherboard’s parallel port!